StoneworxNL/SAT/README.md

 Tool for analysis and some documentation of Mendix apps.
+Brought to you by Stoneworx

 **Implemented features**
 * Generate Sequence Diagram from a (top) Microflow